Deprecation of Basic authentication in Exchange Online

 In 2020, we released OAuth 2.0 support for POP, IMAP, and SMTP AUTH.
 Updates to some client apps have been updated to support these authentication types (Thunderbird for example, though not yet for customers using Office 365 Operated by 21Vianet), so users with up-to-date versions can change their configuration to use OAuth.
 There is no plan for Outlook clients to support OAuth for POP and IMAP, but Outlook can connect use MAPI/HTTP (Windows clients) and EWS (Outlook for Mac).

 If your in-house application needs to access IMAP, POP and SMTP AUTH protocols in Exchange Online, follow these step-by-step instructions to implement OAuth 2.0 authentication: Authenticate an IMAP, POP, or SMTP connection using OAuth.
-Additionally, use this PowerShell script Get-IMAPAccesstoken.ps1 to test IMAP access after your OAuth enablement on your own in a simple way including the shared mailbox use case.
-If this is successful, just make a confident next step talk to your application owner of your vendor or internal business partner.
+Additionally, use the PowerShell script Get-IMAPAccesstoken.ps1 to test IMAP access after your OAuth enablement on your own in a simple way including the shared mailbox use case.

 SMTP AUTH will still be available when Basic authentication is permanently disabled on October 1, 2022.
 The reason SMTP will still be available is that many multi-function devices such as printers and scanners can't be updated to use modern authentication.
 However, we strongly encourage customers to move away from using Basic authentication with SMTP AUTH when possible.
 Other options for sending authenticated mail include using alternative protocols, such as the Microsoft Graph API.